bryanCharlie/JavaDB/README.md

-##ABOUT THIS PAGE
+##ABOUT the JavaDB project

 This function intends to mimic the functionality of the WebStorage API.
+Key value pairs are stored and retreived via key-value pairs.